Quick Soloing Guide: Tomb of Sargeras

 - Phase 3: Moontalon and the bubble shield are gone, but the phase becomes a DPS race due to rapidly increasing stacks of Lunar Fire.
 You’ll also want to dodge the bouncing glaives from the Glaive Storm ability, but these are secondary to burning down the boss.

-- Heroic: everything hurts more, and the inactive/dead Sisters do their major abilities frequently enough that they overlap, causing even more damage.
+Everything hurts more, and the inactive/dead Sisters do their major abilities frequently enough that they overlap, causing even more damage.

 Maiden of Vigilance

-- Normal: a complicated fight, reduced to a bunch of unavoidable damage in two phases.
+A complicated fight, reduced to a bunch of unavoidable damage in two phases.

 - Infusion: periodically, the Maiden will infuse you with either Light or Fel energy.
 If you make contact with the opposing energy type (via Hammer attacks or running into Essence Fragments), you will get the Unstable Soul debuff.
 This turns you into a living bomb.
 Unfortunately, the intended mechanic to prevent bomb damage (jumping into the pit in the center of the room) will cause an instant reset when solo.
 Thus, be prepared to take some heavy falling damage when you explode.